owntheweb/static-nextjs-blog/posts/2014/drupalcon-austin-2014.md

 #### Membership Management

 I see memberships of different kinds being managed on Space Foundation websites soon.
-To that thought, I felt that the [Membership Entity](https://drupal.org/project/membership_entity) module, developed by Colorado's [Monarch Digital](https://www.monarchdigital.com/blog/2014-03-17/announcing-membership-entity-contributed-module-drupal) has a lot of potential in dealing with membership complexities.
+To that thought, I felt that the [Membership Entity](https://drupal.org/project/membership_entity) module, developed by Colorado's [Monarch Digital] *-link archived-* has a lot of potential in dealing with membership complexities.

 ### Personal Highlights